Ren0503/fullstack-interviews/frontend/html/README.md

 ### 20. Có thể thay đổi một phần tử inline thành một phần tử block không?

 Có, có thể sử dụng thuộc tính `display` với giá trị của nó là `block`, để thay đổi phần tử inline thành phần tử block.

+### 21. Chúng ta có thể định vị một phần tử HTML bằng bao nhiêu cách?

+There are mainly 7 values of position attribute that can be used to position an HTML element:

+Có 7 giá trị thuộc tính có thể dùng cho định vị phần tử HTML

+- **static**: Giá trị mặc đinh.
+Các phần tử được đặt theo luồng t Default value.
+Here the element is positioned according to the normal flow of the document.
+absolute: Here the element is positioned relative to its parent element.
+The final position is determined by the values of left, right, top, bottom.
+fixed: This is similar to absolute except here the elements are positioned relative to the <html> element.
+relative: Here the element is positioned according to the normal flow of the document and positioned relative to its original/ normal position.
+initial: This resets the property to its default value.
+inherit: Here the element inherits or takes the property of its parent